 Everyone has the right to have their personal data deleted “without undue delay”, for example where data is no longer necessary for the purpose it was initially collected or processed.

 What are the penalties for non-compliance?

 Organizations can be fined up to 4% of annual global turnover for breaching GDPR or EUR20 Million.
 This is the maximum fine that can be imposed for the most serious infringements (e.g. not having sufficient consent to process data or violating the core of privacy by design concepts).
-There is a tiered approach to fines e.g. a company can be fined 2% for not having their records in order, no notifying the supervising authority and data subject about a breach or not conducting an impact assessment.
+There is a tiered approach to fines e.g. a company can be fined 2% for not having their records in order, not notifying the supervising authority and data subject about a breach, or not conducting an impact assessment.

 It is important to note that these rules apply to both controllers and processors – meaning ‘clouds’ will not be exempt from GDPR enforcement.